 And really, any time of year, considering carrots are readily available year-round.

-But they’re extra appropriate for springtime and Easter brunch.
+But carrot cake scones are extra appropriate for springtime and Easter brunch.
 I might even say they make the perfect side to that Easter ham.
 Or just your morning coffee while you wait for the Easter bunny.

 Happy spring y’all!!
 I hope the weather is starting to warm up where you are.

 If you love this recipe, be sure to check out all my scone recipes.
 You may also want to make these Carrot Cake Oreo Truffles!
 I also really want to try these Carrot Cake Overnight Oats from Lemons and Zest!

 - 2 1/4 cups all-purpose flour